Jade-ux/MS02-My-Trip-Planner/README.md

 ## UX

-### User story 1

-I am planning a holiday and want to see all the attractions near the city I will be staying in.
-I would like to make a list of places to see so that I can make the most of my time away.

-### User story 2

-I am travelling for work and want to see what I can do at my destination in my free time.
-I want to plan some activities around my business commitments.

-### User story 3
+### User Stories

-I am trying to decide where to travel to and would like to view all the places of interest near cities I am considering.
+"**As a user, I want:**"
+- *to plan a holiday in one country and city.
+I want to plan what to do each day, choosing between different activities.*
+- *to plan a holiday in more than one city.
+I want to create an itinerary of activities from all the cities I wish to visit.*
+- *to see all the activities around the cities I am considering travelling to, so that I can choose which city to travel to and then create an itinerary of activities for my stay there.*

 ## Design